 Business Taxes

-Schedule C Expenses - Pension and Profit Sharing
+Schedule C Expenses - Pension and profit-sharing plans

 Understanding Deductions for Pension and Profit Sharing